Building & Zoning

 New permit applications will be accepted in-person.
 A check made payable to the City of Lighthouse Point in the amount of $65.00 will be required for permit submittals.
 Permits can also be submitted via the drop box located at the front door of the Building Department, or see the list of acceptable permit applications being accepted electronically (PDF).
 There will be no fee to drop off new permit applications.

-If you need to reach an inspector, please view the Building Inspectors Contact List (PDF).
+If you need to reach an inspector, please view the Building Inspector Contact List (PDF).

 Now you can view your application status and inspection results.
 Visit our Building Department Public Portal.

 Broward County 40 Year Building Safety Inspection Requirement